George Shaw (architect): Career as a faker

 A less well known side of Shaw's work was the manufacture of fake furniture, stone monuments, memorial brasses, iron firebacks and firedogs.
 It grew out of the experience he gained repairing and restoring antique furniture and woodwork as he transformed the interiors of his own house in the 1830s and received added impetus from 1842 onwards from the commission to create the Trinity Chapel in Rochdale.
-In the late 1840s he sold fake Tudor and Jacobean furniture to Edward Smith-Stanley, 13th Earl of Derby, and Algernon Percy, 4th Duke of Northumberland.
+In the late 1840s he sold fake Tudor and Jacobean furniture to Edward Smith-Stanley, 13th Earl of Derby, one of the sideboards (or beaufets) now on display in the Anne Boleyn Great Chamber at Hever Castle, Kent, and Algernon Percy, 4th Duke of Northumberland.
 Most of the latter work survives at Warkworth Castle, Northumberland.
-Shaw also tried to persuade George Bridgeman, 2nd Earl of Bradford, to buy a fake ‘State Bed’ and other items, but it is not known whether he was successful.
+Shaw also tried to persuade George ' Bridgeman, 2nd Earl of Bradford, to buy a fake ‘State Bed’ and other items, but it is not known whether he was successful.
 It is likely that Shaw ceased fabricating antiques about 1850 as his architectural career gathered momentum.
 His own bed, created from a mix of old and new parts, is on display in Ordsall Hall, Salford.

 Later life

 By the 1860s Shaw's business was thriving and his local reputation high.
 He served as Justice of the Peace and was a staunch supporter of the established Church (Hyde & Petford).
 He was one of the primary supporters of the Saddleworth Exhibition, which opened at the Mechanics’ Institute in August 1853, and the Oldham Industrial Exhibition of the following year.
 Both featured a ‘Baronial Hall’ displaying arms, armour, furniture and relics contributed by Shaw and other local antiquaries.
-(Illustrated London News, 2 September 1854).
 The Saddleworth Exhibition was the subject of a gently satirical account in Household Words which described how the families of the district ‘must have dismantled their houses and drawings of some of their most valuable adornments’ to fill the displays.
 George Shaw never married and after his death in 1876 St Chad's was left in trust to James Lawton and after his death in 1907 to Lawton's daughter.
 Much of the land around St Chad's was sold and about 1882 the Manchester & County Bank was built on the east side of site, demolishing most of Shaw's private chapel in the process.
 In 1920 St Chad's itself was bought by Uppermill Urban District Council and its contents were sold by auction.
 As well as his bed now in Ordsall Hall, some of his furniture survives at Saddleworth Museum and in the ownership of private collectors in the locality.